Do not change a wheel in

 Position the jack head beneath the jacking point under the sill closest to the punctured wheel.
 Engage the jack head with the sill flange, then smoothly raise the vehicle undo the tyre is clear of the road surface.

-Unscrew the wheel nuts, noting which way round they fit (tapered side inwards), and remove the wheel.
+Unscrew the wheel bolts, and remove the wheel.

-Fit the spare wheel, and screw on the nuts.
-Lightly tighten the nuts with the wheelbrace, then lower the vehicle to the ground.
-Securely tighten the wheel nuts.
-Note that the wheel nuts should be slackened and retightened to 133 Nm (98 Ibf ft) at the earliest possible opportunity.
+Fit the spare wheel, and screw-in the bolts.
+Lightly tighten the bolts with the wheelbrace, then lower the vehicle to the ground.
+Securely tighten the wheel bolts.
+Note that the wheel bolts should be slackened and retightened to 130 Nm (96 Ibf ft) at the earliest possible opportunity.